Join us at for a virtual info session – next session is Tuesday, February 2nd at 7 pm!

 We accept campers as young as three years of age, so long as they are entering Pre-K and will turn four by the end of the calendar year.
 Please review the ‘Is Your Child Ready’ tab to make sure your loved one is ready for our program.

 Our oldest groups accept campers up to age ten.

 Please contact our registration team at (212) 529-5113 if you have questions.

 Yes, we offer payment plans.
 When you register through Active you can select payment plans of either 3 or 6 installments.
 Full payment is due before beginning the program.

 What do I need to pack?

 Lunch and snacks – Pack enough for a full and active day.
-An additional snack will be provided to campers attending aftercare.

 Water bottle – Campers will need a refillable water bottle each day.
 We will refill our bottles often as we travel around the park.
 Our backpacks can also accommodate water bladders.